apache/flink/docs/content/docs/connectors/table/formats/protobuf.md

 Null Values
 ----------------
-As protobuf does not permit null value in map and array.
-We need to auto generate default value for them when converting from flink row to protobuf.
+As protobuf does not permit null values in maps and array, we need to auto-generate default values when converting from Flink Rows to Protobuf.

 <table class="table table-bordered">
     <thead>